Michaiah Shobek: Murders

 On December 5, 1973, he murdered his first victim, 50-year-old Paul V. Howell, an attorney from Massillon, Ohio who was attending a convention.
 On Wednesday evening, Howell was in his hotel room, when he heard a knock on his door.
 Immediately upon opening it, he was stabbed in the chest and throat, killed instantly.
 Police suspected that he may have surprised burglars, and focused on that theory.
 Howell's body was sent off for preparation of funeral services in his native Ohio by Sunday, 9th of the same month.

 On January 18 the following year, Shobek murdered his second victim: 44-year-old Irwin Bornstein, an accountant from Oceanside, New York.
 The father of 3 and accountant traveling on business arrived in Nassau from Miami through an Air Bahamas flight the previous day when Shobek spotted him and offered a ride.
 He drove Bornstein from the airport.

 When he stopped the car and pulled out his knife, Bornstein opened the door and tried to escape but was caught and stabbed to death by his assailant.
 His body was discovered on Yamacraw Beach the next day by an employee of the Ministry of Fisheries, wearing only socks and shoes, with multiple stab wounds.
 A pen and pair of sunglasses belonging to Shobek were found next to the body.
-A black bag found eight miles away in Paradise Island contained some of Bernstein's papers and his killer's driver's license.
-When he was arrested later, Shobek was found to be in possession of Bernstein's pen.
+A black bag found eight miles away in Paradise Island contained some of Bornstein's papers and his killer's driver's license.
+When he was arrested later, Shobek was found to be in possession of Bornstein's pen.

 On January 26, he murdered his final victim — 17-year-old student Katie Smith from Detroit, who was on a visit to the Bahamas with a group of other chaperoned students.
 The day before her murder, she had been seen walking with Shobek, and the following day, her body was found in a ditch by a cardboard box, strangled to death.